 4: It does pretty cool things to your brain.

 So what’s actually going on in there?
 You start with calming the body and breathing in specific ways in order to trigger the relaxation response.
 The relaxation response balances the sympathetic and parasympathetic nervous systems, and balances the left and right brain.
 In the process, your brain shifts from beta, an awakened state with lots of brain activity, to alpha, a more relaxed state.

 From alpha, you go into a deep alpha and high theta brain-wave state, the dream state, REM sleep.
 In theta, your thoughts slow down to 4 to 8 thoughts per second.
 Emotional integration and release also happen here, and structures in the brain change.
 It’s here that some people sometimes have random thoughts or see images.
 A person in theta may see colors or visions or hear the voice of a person talking yet at the same time not hear this voice.
-It’s where you begin to enter the gap of nothingness.
+It’s where you being to enter the gap of nothingness.

 After theta, you are guided to delta, where your thoughts are only 1 to 3.9 thoughts per second.
 This is the most restorative state, in which your organs regenerate and the stress hormone cortisol is removed from your system.

 When you’re put under anesthesia, you’re put into a delta brain-wave state.
 People in comas are also in a delta brain-wave state, which gives their bodies a chance to restore their systems.
 In our culture, very few people are going into the deep states of sleep like theta and delta on a regular basis, and as a consequence, our bodies are not powering down and getting the chance to restore themselves.
 Interesting huh?